Skip to main content

 4. Gulab Jamun

 If you’ve seen similar sounding brown balls in display cabinets, you’re not imagining things.
-These brown beauties are cousins of the Rasgullas, and are called Gulab Jamun, another fast favourite of mine!
-Although rumour has it that this particular dessert originated in Persia, Indians have been claiming it as their own for centuries.
+These beauties are cousins of the rasgullas, and are called gulab jamun, another fast favourite of mine!
+Believed to have Persian roots, gulab jamun was adapted into the Indian subcontinent centuries ago.
 And with good reason too!
-Made from khoya (milk fats) and flour, the balls are first gently deep-fried and then dunked in a rosewater- and cardamom-infused sugar syrup.
+Made from khoya (milk solids) and flour, the balls are first gently deep-fried and then dunked in a rosewater- and cardamom-infused sugar syrup.

 IMAGE: 123RF